crescent-network/crescent/x/farming/spec/08_proposal.md

 - `DeletePlanRequest` is the request proposal that requests the module to delete the plan.
 It sends all remaining coins in the plan's farming pool `FarmingPoolAddress` to the termination address `TerminationAddress` and mark the plan as terminated.

+Note that adding or modifying `RatioPlan`s is disabled by default.
+The binary should be built using `make install-testing` command to enable that.

 ## PublicPlanProposal

 ```go